By Dr. Julia Reeve

 Vaginismus is experienced in the body — tight pelvic floor muscles, pain during penetration, panic, or a shutting-down response.
 But at its core, it is a fear-based reflex.

 The nervous system perceives penetration as a threat and automatically tightens the pelvic floor muscles.
 Fear does not respond to logic.
 You cannot simply “relax” your way out of it.
-If that were possible, most women would already be healed.
+If that were possible, most women would already be settled.

 This is why many medical approaches fail.
 They treat the symptom, not the pattern.
 The brain and body must relearn safety.